2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 Our Back Track Adventures crew

 Trish was born in Zimbabwe and together with her husband Garth are Directors of African Journeys (AJ), a safari company based in Victoria Falls.
-Back Track have been working with AJ for over 10 years and during that period we have operated many wonderful and unique safaris together, including the popular Great Southern Africa Safari.
+Back Track has been working with AJ for over 10 years and during that period we have operated many wonderful and unique safaris together, including the popular Great Southern Africa Safari.
 Escorting our safaris is a way of life.
 Trish is a fun travel companion and her knowledge and experience of the African bush adds immensely to the enjoyment of the safari.

 Jim has had a love affair with Africa since his first visit to Zimbabwe in the ’80s and has escorted many African safaris over the last 26 years from Kenya to Cape Town.
 During that time he has continued his guiding duties in regions all over the world, but continues to come back to Africa and in particular Southern Africa.
 Like many others Jim has fallen in love with the wilds of Africa and will grasp at any opportunity to get back into the African bush.
 He has a deep knowledge of the Africa eco-systems in which you will be visiting and looks forward to sharing a wonderful experience with you.